JustFiesta/ansible-course/README.md

 Dry-run does not make cnhanges on remote systems, rather than this it return status check if configuration could make any changes.

 eg. `ansible playbook playbooks/setup-webapp --check`

+## Error handling in playbooks

+Some modules might return non zero exit code and its okay (eg. /basg/false), or they might return change status when change was NOT made (eg. `command: service httpd status`)